 Searchable texts and databases of the Qur’an and hadith in Arabic and English translation are readily available online and as Smartphone apps.
 Similarly, there are interactive online tools and applications for the calculation of prayer times or for learning how to recite the Qur’an.

-Of course, just as no one individual represents the views of all Christians or Hindus, Muslims voices in the media also vary widely.
+Of course, just as no single individual represents the views of all Christians or Hindus, Muslims voices in the media also vary widely.
 Not all Muslims in the world or even in America would be in agreement as to how American Muslims should live their lives.
 Yet the discussions that have been occurring in American Muslim communities for decades are now being held in a more public forum.
-Anyone with access to the Internet can be an active contributor to the discourses on Islam in America.
-What it means to be an American Muslim in the twenty-first century is a living discussion that is taking place first-and-foremost through, and as a result of, the media.
+With crowdsourced sites like Reddit and Wikipedia, anyone with access to the internet can be an active contributor to the discourses on Islam in America.
+What it means to be an American Muslim in the 21st century is a living discussion that is taking place first and foremost through, and as a result of, the media.